Hourly labour costs

 Estimates for the years after 2016 are obtained by extrapolating the 2016 LCS hourly labour cost data expressed in national currencies using the LCI transmitted by the Member States.
-Generally, the LCI that is not adjusted for calendar effects is used except in the case of Denmark, Norway and Sweden where only calendar-adjusted data are available.
+Generally, the LCI that is not adjusted for calendar effects is used except in the case of Denmark, Sweden, Norway and Iceland where only calendar-adjusted data are available.

 Using the LCI to extrapolate the LCS values means assuming the following hypothesis:

-- the labour cost per hour of all business units behaves the same way as the labour cost per hour of business units with 10 or more employees;
+- the labour cost per hour of all business units behaves in the same way as the labour cost per hour of business units with 10 or more employees;

 - 'Vocational training costs' and 'Other expenditure' behave similarly to 'Compensation of employees', 'Taxes' and 'Subsidies'.

 These assumptions, especially the first one, can lead to a small over or under-estimation of the annual labour cost per hour.

 The collection of labour costs is an essential part of the range of statistics that are relevant for an understanding of the inflationary or deflationary process and the cost dynamics in the economy.

 Information on labour costs is required for economic and monetary policies, wage bargaining and economic analyses.
 Labour costs are an important potential source of inflation since they account for a large proportion of the total costs borne by private businesses, which may pass on higher labour costs, in particular if not reflected in higher productivity, to consumers via higher end prices, thus fuelling inflation.
-A timely publication of labour cost levels is therefore of utmost importance for the European Central Bank (ECB) in order for it to be able to monitor inflation in the euro area.
+Equally, low or negative growth in hourly labour costs may signal deflation risks.
+A timely publication of labour cost levels is therefore of the utmost importance for the European Central Bank (ECB) in order for it to be able to monitor inflation in the euro area.